malavolti/HOWTO-Install-and-Configure-Shibboleth-Identity-Provider/HOWTO Install and Configure a Shibboleth v3.2.1 on Ubuntu Linux LTS 14.04 with Tomcat 8 only.md

 1. Become ROOT:
   * ```sudo su -```

-2. Enable the PersistentID Generator by commenting out the line containing ```SAML2PersistentGenerator``` on ```/opt/shibboleth-idp/conf/saml-nameid.xml```.

-3. Install a MySQL Database package and some useful libraries for Tomcat and Shibboleth:
+2. Install a MySQL Database package and some useful libraries for Tomcat and Shibboleth:
     * MySQL DB:
       * ```apt-get istall mysql-server```